Skip to Content

 To check the level of power steering fluid in your Ford F150, turn off the engine, remove loose clothing, and keep your arms away from the cooling fans, which are often on even when the engine is off.
 Once you have waited until the temperature gauge reaches its normal operating range, you can open the steering wheel and rotate it to full lock.
 Repeat this process several times to see if the level is within the min-max range.

-READ ALSO: How to Remove the Door Panel on a Ford F150?
+READ ALSO: What It Feels Like to Drive a Ford F150?

 Does a 2013 Ford F150 Have Power Steering Fluid?